Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 Results:     A = Error code
 ```

-Allows mapping a drive number to a specific combination of device number, logical unit number, and starting absolute device sector number, within a device-based driver.
+Allows mapping a drive number to a specific combination of device number and starting absolute device sector number, within a Nextor driver.
 It also allows to revert back the drive mapping to its default state (the state at boot time), and to completely unmap the drive.
 This function works in MSX-DOS 1 mode with some restrictions (see below).

 If B=0 at input, the drive will be unmapped.
 This means that the drive will be unavailable from that moment, and any attempt to access it will result in an "Invalid drive" error.
 If the drive is already unmapped, nothing will happen and no error will be returned.

 If B=1 at input, the drive will be reverted to its default state.
-If at boot time the drive was unmapped (not assigned to any driver), or was mapped to a drive on a MSX-DOS driver or on a drive-based driver, then the drive will be reverted to the same state.
-If at boot time the drive was assigned to a device-based driver, then an auto-assign procedure will be performed for this drive, using the same rules as the automatic mapping procedure performed at boot time (the automatic mapping procedure is described in the _[Nextor 3.0 User Manual](Nextor%203.0%20User%20Manual.md)_ document) except that "active" partition flags file will not be checked.
-This may result or not on the drive having the same mapping as it had at boot time, depending on the presence of removable devices in the associated driver and the state of the other drives.
+If at boot time the drive was unmapped (not assigned to any driver), or was mapped to a drive on an MSX-DOS driver, then the drive will be reverted to the same state.
+If at boot time the drive was assigned to a Nextor driver, then an auto-assign procedure will be performed for this drive, using the same rules as the automatic mapping procedure performed at boot time (the automatic mapping procedure is described in the _[Nextor 3.0 User Manual](Nextor%203.0%20User%20Manual.md)_ document) except that the "active" partition flag will not be checked.
+This may or may not result in the drive having the same mapping as it had at boot time, depending on the presence of removable devices in the associated driver and the state of the other drives.

 If the automatic mapping procedure resulting from invoking this function with B=1 fails (because there are no suitable devices or partitions), the drive will be unmapped, regardless of its previous mapping state.
 An .IDEVN error will be returned in this case.

-If B=2 at input, the drive will be mapped according to the mapping data provided in the buffer pointer by HL.
-It is possible to map any system drive to any device-based driver by using this method, even drives that were unmapped or were mapped to a different driver at boot time.
+If B=2 at input, the drive will be mapped according to the mapping data provided in the buffer pointed by HL.
+It is possible to map any system drive to any Nextor driver by using this method, even drives that were unmapped or were mapped to a different driver at boot time.
 The contents of the mapping data buffer must be as follows:

 ```
 +0: Driver slot number